Authors are requested to follow these instructions carefully. Manuscripts not prepared accordingly will not be accepted.

 Manuscripts should be divided into the following sections and presented in this order:

 Introduction; Materials and Methods; Results; Discussion; References.

-References, including those given in tables and figure legends, should be numbered sequentially in the order they appear in the text and listed in numerical order at the end of the manuscript under the heading "References".
-In the text, the numbers should be set to the right of the reference in superscript, e.g. Rossi-Fanelli et al.1/Bennett et al.2 , etc. Journal titles should be abbreviated as shown in Index Medicus and List of Journals Indexed.
-Please note the following examples.
-In the reference list, give the names of all authors.
+References, including those given in table and figure legends, should be numbered sequentially in the order they appear in the text and listed in numerical order at the end of the manuscript under the heading "References".
+In the text, the numbers should be set to the right of the reference in superscript, e.g. Rossi-Fanelli et al.1-3/Bennett et al.2,4, etc. Journal titles should be abbreviated as shown in NLM Catalog: Journals referenced in the NCBI Databases.

 5. Figures and figure legends